 Breaking Patches, Great Barrier Reef, Australia

-• Breaking Patches Location 16.58029 145.98121
+Breaking Patches

-Breaking Patches, situated just west of Michaelmas Cay, lies approximately 42km northeast of Cairns.
+Breaking Patches, situated just west of Michaelmas Cay, lies approximately 42 km northeast of Cairns.
 You’ll discover this charming coral garden in waters less than 14 metres deep, making it an ideal location for duck diving.
 The shallow depths of Breaking Patches provide a thriving habitat for soft corals, which gracefully sway with the currents as you snorkel.
 Keep an eye out for spaghetti coral, elephant ear coral, and leather mushroom corals among the abundant fleshy corals.

 Hard corals are also abundant, with the giant boulder coral a common sight.
 Many divers enjoy searching for Christmas tree worms within these corals.
 These tiny invertebrates sport Christmas tree-shaped arms, which they use to capture passing food in the water column, making them a favourite subject for underwater photographers.

-Christmas Tree Worm
+Christmas Tree Worms

 Marine Life